tinuwalther/RotaMaster/README.md

 ### api

 This folder contains the files of the web service.
-For example, the files for the public holidays, the absence type or the persons.

-The files for the absence and people must be JSON files, and the file containing the holidays must be a CSV file.
+The file(s) for holidays or others must be a CSV file.

-The events have also been saved in a SQLite database called rotamaster.db in this folder.
+The events, persons, and absences have also been saved in a SQLite database called rotamaster.db in this folder.

 ### archiv